reuschi/smart-photo-frame/README.md

 * telegram_bot.db
 * messages.log

-If you delete these files manually after creation, some errors may occur.
+If you delete these files manually after creation, some errors may occur or the download of the files will not work as expected for some time.

 ## Config file